jeffchi/secure-build-cli/SBS-VPC.md

     image: docker.io/<namespace>/sbsfinal@sha256:72e9976c7693140bbea85.............
 ```

 2. For the images that are built by SBS and are DCT signed, run the following command to obtain the public key.
-For more information, see [Image subsection](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_images).
+For more information, see [Images subsection](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_images).
 ```
 ./build.py get-signed-image-publickey --env <path>/sbs-config.json
 ```

 3. Create a archive file for the above docker-compose file.
-For more details, see [Preparing docker-compose file](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se#step3) and generate both the `workload`, and `env` sections of the contract and bring up the container on Hyper Protect Virtual Servers for VPC.
+For more details, see [Preparing the docker-compose file](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se#step3) and generate both the `workload`, and `env` sections of the contract and bring up the container on Hyper Protect Virtual Servers for VPC.
 For more information about the generating the contract, see [About the contract](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se).

 ## Manifest file